verbb/formie/docs/guides/fields/payment-field-with-stripe-full-flow.md

 1. **Formie → Settings → Payments** — create and connect the Stripe integration.
 2. **Form builder** — add a Payment field and choose Stripe as the provider.

-Payment runs through Formie's submission workflow: the submission is validated and screened, payment is authorised or captured during the **save** stage, and notifications and integrations dispatch only after payment succeeds (for charge-at-submit flows).
+Payment runs through Formie's [submission workflow](/guides/submissions-workflows/submission-workflow-and-stages-explained): the submission is validated and screened, payment is authorised or captured during the **save** stage, and notifications and integrations dispatch only after payment succeeds (for charge-at-submit flows).

-## Step 1: Create the Stripe integration
+## Step 1: Create the Stripe Integration

 1. Go to **Formie → Settings → Payments**.
 2. Click **New Integration**.